Post Banner Image

 Credit: Matt Fowler/ Alamy Stock Photo

 2024 is a big year for this roadside trucking mecca, which is celebrating its 60th year in operation.
-Over those six decades, the Iowa 80 Truckstop has earned its reputation as the “World’s Largest Truckstop,” and for good reason — there are over 900 parking spots for trucks alone.
+Over those six decades, the Iowa 80 Truckstop has earned its reputation as the “World’s Largest Truckstop,” and for good reason — there are more than 900 parking spots for trucks alone.

 Truckers can venture inside the truck stop — located alongside Interstate 80 in the town of Walcott, just a few miles west of the Iowa-Illinois border — and take advantage of a wide array of unexpected amenities.
 They range from dentistry to laundry, an in-house chiropractor, a barber, and even a movie theater.
 But you don’t have to be a professional long hauler in order to visit — the Iowa 80 Truckstop serves 5,000 customers a day from all walks of life.
 Grab a bite at the family-owned Iowa 80 Kitchen or buy some merchandise at the expansive gift shop to commemorate your visit.

 The highlight of this wacky highway oasis, though, is the Iowa 80 Trucking Museum, a vast exhibit hall loaded with antique memorabilia and vintage trucks, showcasing the storied history of the American trucking industry.
 While the museum is open year-round, July is a particularly popular time to visit and attend the annual Walcott Truckers Jamboree.
-Highlighted by truck beauty contests and the trucker olympics, this popular celebration will celebrate 45 years of festivities in summer 2024.
+Highlighted by truck beauty contests and the Trucker Olympics, this popular event celebrated 45 years of festivities in summer 2024.

 Hollow Mountain – Hanksville, Utah